benpantrey/Git-Workflow/README.md

-# hello-world
+# Introductionn
-This is a test repository.

 Git is a useful platform for managing multiple versions of a file.
 Writers can work on a project independently, and contribute their work once it's ready to be shared.
+This page describes my workflow for writing documentation with Git and Github.

 ## Git Workflow